The Society of Folk Dance Historians (SFDH)

 Pirin covers an area of about 4,225 square miles which is 10.18% of the geographical region Macedonia.
 One of the regional centers is Blagoevgrad, also known as Gorna Dzumaya, the old name of the city.
 The region is bordering with Kyustendil Province and Sofia Province on the north, Pazardžik Province and Smolyan Province on the east, Greece on the south, and North Macedonia on the west.

-The name of this region comes from the Pirin Mountains which are spread in the central part of Pirin Macedonia.
+The area is named after the Slav god Perun.
+The Pirin Mountains are spread in the central part of Pirin Macedonia.
 The mountain name Pirin comes from Perun, the highest god of the Slavic pantheon and the god of thunder and lightning.
 In the antiquity the range was called Orbelos by the Thracians, meaning "snow-white mountain" in Thracian language.

 Pirin usually refers to the part of the region of Macedonia attributed to the Kingdom of Bulgaria by the Treaty of Bucharest (1913).
 Until World War I, the region included the areas present-day Strumica and Novo Selo Municipality, today in North Macedonia.
 After World War I, they were broken away from Bulgaria and ceded to Kingdom of Yugoslavia.